shreytheshreyas/tp/docs/UserGuide.md

 ### Adding a deadline to a project: `deadline`
-Adds a deadline to an existing project.
+Adds a deadline to an existing project then sorts the projects according to deadline.

 > :exclamation: The project must exist before a deadline can be added.